ovn-org/ovn/ovs/Documentation/internals/contributing/documentation-style.rst

       License for the specific language governing permissions and limitations under the License.

-      Convention for heading levels in Open vSwitch documentation:
+      Convention for heading levels in OVN documentation:

       =======  Heading 0 (reserved for the title in a document)
       -------  Heading 1